lakshaysharma399/PixelStorm/README.md

 # PixelStorm
- PixelStorm is an AI image-generating web application.
+PixelStorm is a web application that utilizes AI to produce images that are imaginative and visually stunning, and share them with the community.